avine/formation-angular-base/doc/workbook/public/01_getting_started.md

 ## Lab 1: Getting started 2/6
 ### Creating and running an Angular application

-#### Install the Angular CLI globally and create the app with the shell commands
+#### Install the Angular CLI globally and create the app with these shell commands

 ```bash
 npm i -g @angular/cli
 ng new my-first-app
 ```

-You will be displayed some options for the app:
+You will be shown some options for the app:
 - Choose **"CSS"** for style preprocessor
 - Choose **"No"** for SSR/SSG/Prerendering
 - Choose **"Yes"** for 'zoneless' application